michaelfortunato/lor-packet/career.md

 4. Internally the Data Profiling Tool had a well thought out, extensible architecture that I designed[4][4], which allowed me to effectively mentor and onboard 7 interns and 2 new full-times developers during my time on the application, and led to very fast growth of the product.
 5. The application has user auth (sign in, sign on, and varying levels of permissions), the ability to create, update and delete profiles, and parallel programming.

-## Role 2 - Kernel Developer - Promoted to the Core Group
+## Role 2 - Kernel Developer - Joined Core Group
 (13 developers, 10 of which have at least 20 years of experience as a compiler or database engineer working at company's like DEC, Intel, or were founding developers at InterSystems).

 The core group of InterSystems is comprised of 13 operating system developers and is called the Kernel group.
 As the name suggests, the Kernel group is responsible for the underlying core database of InterSystems.
 Most members are industries veterans with advanced degrees, and I am one of the two developers under 30.